 - This appliance has a pilot which must be lighted by hand.
 When lighting the pilot. follow these instructions exactly.
 BEFORE LIGHTING smell all around the appliance area for gas.
-Be sure to smell smell the state of the smell sme AT TO DO IF YOU SMELL GAS
+Be sure to smell smell the state of the smell sme - AT TO DO IF YOU SMELL GAS t try to light any appliance or strike a - naten.

-- naten.